meshcloud/meshcloud-docs/docs/marketplace.service-management-area.md

 ## Introduction

-The Service Management Area can be used by workspaces to offer their [Platform Services](./marketplace.index.md#platform-services) to the rest of the organization.
+The Service Management Area can be used by workspaces to offer their [platform services](./marketplace.index.md#platform-services) to the rest of the organization.
-For example, the Azure Team in your organization could set up a workspace to offer their Azure [Platform](./administration.platforms.md) from there to the rest of the organization.
+For example, the Azure team in your organization could set up a workspace to offer their Azure [Platform](./administration.platforms.md) from there to the rest of the organization.
 Or the Networking team might want to offer their best-practice Cloud Network [Building Blocks](./administration.building-blocks.md) to Application Teams.